-This is a feature included in our Venti plan.
-If you're not on the Venti plan and you're interested in this, reach out to our sales team.
+This is a feature included in our Business plan.
+If you're not on the Business plan and you're interested in this, reach out to our sales team.

 IMPORTANT NOTE: This installation can take up to 45 minutes and gets complicated if you're new to Salesforce.
 If you’re not confident in your Salesforce skills, you may want to arrange a walkthrough with your Success rep.

 Installing the Salesforce Appexchange App takes 4 Steps:

 Does your Salesforce Plan allow for API access?

 If the answer is “no”, you can stop here.
 We can only work with an account with API access.
 You’ll need to speak to your Salesforce manager to have that feature added to your account.

 Do you have Admin access to the Salesforce account?

 If the answer is “no”, you’ll need to grab them.
 We need a Salesforce Admin’s access in order to set this up and can’t proceed without it.